javieracevedo/chip-8-emulator/README.md

 python main.py --rom-path="./roms/rom.ch8"
 ```

-If you wish to specify the sprite's color, and/or background color run the emulator as follows:
+If you wish to specify the sprite's color, or background color run the emulator as follows:

 ```
 python main.py --color=0xffffff --bgcolor=0x000000 --rom-path="./roms/rom.ch8"